NormalVR/Normcore-Documentation/docs/guides/meta/meta-avatars-setup.md

 <video width="100%" controls><source src={metaXR} /></video>

+## Install the Meta Avatars SDK sample
+**Normcore Meta XR** depends on scripts and assets that are included in a user sample from the **Meta Avatars SDK** package.

+Import this dependency automatically using the pop-up dialog.
+You can always bring up the dialog again using the menu bar: `MetaAvatarsSDK/Normcore/Check Dependencies`.

+TODO add video of dependency installation

 ## Set up Meta Avatars
 Import the "Meta Avatars" sample that comes with the **Normcore Meta XR** UPM package.
 Make sure you've initialized the Oculus Platform SDK directly or by using the [Entitlement Check](./meta-platform-prerequisites#initialize-the-oculus-platform-at-runtime) sample.

-Add the "AvatarSDKManagerMeta" prefab to the scene using the `MetaAvatarsSDK > Normal > Create AvatarSDKManager` menu item.
+Add the "AvatarSdkManagerStyle2Meta" prefab to the scene using the `MetaAvatarsSDK > Normal > Create AvatarSDKManager` menu item.
 Then drag the "Realtime + Meta Avatar Player" prefab into the scene.

 <video width="100%" controls><source src={metaSample} /></video>